ahmedalm1/cv-knowledge-engine-accelerator-v2/README.md

 ### Other Insights
 - Key phrases

+## User Interface
+The extracted CV information is stored in a search index, that can then be used to create two ways of displaying and querying the information.
+The first is a search engine interface hosted in a web app on Azure, and the second is a Power BI report with a high-level dashboard to view the information.

 ### Search Engine Interface
 Using the provided web app template, a search engine interface can be created to search and filter through the extracted information from the CVs.
 This interface allows for a complete search engine experience including full-text search, custom filters, and comperhensive result cards.